keras-team/autokeras/mkdocs/docs/index.md

     clf.fit(x_train, y_train)
     results = clf.predict(x_test)

-For the repository on GitHub visit [Auto-Keras on GitHub](https://github.com/jhfjhfj1/autokeras).
+For the repository on GitHub please visit [Auto-Keras on GitHub](https://github.com/jhfjhfj1/autokeras).

 If you use Auto-Keras in a scientific publication, we would appreciate references to the following paper:

 Efficient Neural Architecture Search with Network Morphism.
-Haifeng Jin, Qingquan Song, Xia Hu.
+Haifeng Jin, Qingquan Song, and Xia Hu.
 [arXiv:1806.10282](https://arxiv.org/abs/1806.10282).

 Biblatex entry: